Don Knabe: Fourth District Supervisor, Los Angeles County

 In 1996, Deane Dana, the former Supervisor of the 4th District, announced that he would retire in December of that year, after serving 16 years in office.
 Don Knabe, who had served as Dana's chief deputy since 1982, ran to fill the vacated seat.
 During the campaign, he raised more than $2.6 million, with Dana's campaign committee spending more than $152,000 on Knabe's behalf.
 The majority of the campaign contributions came from special interest groups.
 In the non-partisan primary, he finished first with 40% of the vote.
 In the general election, he defeated former Rolling Hills Mayor Gordana Swanson, who had given Dana a tough race in 1992.

 A moderate Republican, Knabe instituted a safe-haven law or baby hatch in 2002, where mothers can leave their baby at a fire station, lifeguard headquarters, or hospital within 72 hours of their birth.
 The program was instituted after several publicized cases of child abandonment and infanticide.
 The program was quickly adopted statewide.
 As of August 31, 2011, 87 babies, in Los Angeles County alone, have been safely surrendered.

 Knabe was the Chairman for the 2010 session.
 He was reelected in the June 3, 2008 election.

+Cerritos Community Regional Park was retitled to its current name on November 30, 2016, to honor Knabe.
+It was recommended by former mayor and supervisor Michael D. Antonovich.